 Choosing to delay clamping the umbilical cord after giving birth can give a newborn baby’s health a boost.

-Below, Courtney Barnes, MD, an OB/GYN at Women’s and Children’s Hospital, explains the benefits of this simple change in the birthing process.
+OB/GYN Courtney Barnes, MD, explains the benefits of this simple change in the birthing process.

 What is delayed cord clamping?

 During pregnancy, the umbilical cord connects the fetus to the placenta.
 The placenta allows nutrients and oxygen to pass from the mother to the baby.
 After the birth of the baby, the umbilical cord is still attached from the baby’s belly button to the placenta, and nutrient-rich blood remains within the umbilical cord and the placenta.

 Delayed cord clamping means that doctors don’t immediately clamp and cut the umbilical cord.
 Instead, they allow extra time for the blood in the cord and placenta to flow to the baby.
 Eventually, the placenta, also known as afterbirth, detaches from the uterus and is also delivered.
 The baby then receives oxygen through his or her lungs and nutrition from the mother’s milk.

 “Until recently, hospitals immediately clamped and cut the umbilical cord after delivery of the baby,” Barnes says.
 “By delaying the clamping of the cord, more blood travels from the cord and placenta to the baby.”

 Delayed cord clamping is now standard practice at MU Health Care for most births.
 Here’s why:

 “For full-term babies, delayed cord clamping increases the baby’s blood volume and iron stores,” Barnes says.
 “Because iron is poorly transferred into breast milk, this extra iron helps prevent anemia.”